pemazzon/HIP-ANTs/README.md

 5. `<app_process_name>`: the exact name of the app process (if several use the parent process).
 You can find out by installing the app on Ubuntu 20.04 and running the command `ps faux`.
 This information is important for the health check as well as synchronizing files to Nextcloud after the `app` exited.

-6. `<app_files .app_files>`: list of directories necessary for the app to function and retain its state (database, preferences, etc.).
+6. `<app_config_dir .app_config_dir>`: list of directories necessary for the app to function and retain its state (database, preferences, etc.).
+These directories will be synced to Nextcloud and mounted into the container.
+The specified paths must be relative to the user home directory.
+For now files aren't supported, but support can be added if needed.

+7. `<app_data_dir1 app_data_dir2>`: list of data directories necessary to be able to run the app.
 These directories will be synced to Nextcloud and mounted into the container.
 The specified paths must be relative to the user home directory.
 For now files aren't supported, but support can be added if needed.